 - Who is responsible for the exam request forms?

 - How are accommodations for evening exams arranged?

 - Why do the online exam requests show up so far in advance?
 I haven't even decided on the exam details yet.

-- How do I get my exam to Disability Access Services?
+- How do I get my exam to the exam centre?
 How far ahead do you need it?

 - How do I get the completed exam back?

 - I've changed an exam detail, but I have already completed the request form.